-The Panel finds that the disputed domain name is confusingly similar for the purpose of the Policy to the Complainant's trademark CARREFOUR.
+The Panel finds that the disputed domain name is confusingly similar for the purpose of the Policy to the Complainant's trademark TEVA.

-The disputed domain name wholly incorporates the Complainant's distinctive trademark and the term "mall" does not prevent confusing similarity.
+The disputed domain name wholly incorporates the Complainant's distinctive trademark and the addition of the letters "pha" - which clearly makes reference to the term "pharma" - does not prevent a finding of confusing similarity.
 See WIPO Overview of WIPO Panel Views on Selected UDRP Questions, Third Edition ("WIPO Overview 3.0"), section 1.8.

-As regards the generic Top-Level Domain, it is typically disregarded under the confusing similarity test.
+As regards the generic Top-Level Domain ".com", it is typically disregarded under the confusing similarity test.

-For the reasons mentioned above, the Panel finds that the disputed domain name is confusingly similar to the Complainant's CARREFOUR trademark.
+For the reasons mentioned above, the Panel finds that the disputed domain name is confusingly similar to the Complainant's TEVA trademark.
 The Complainant has thus fulfilled paragraph 4(a)(i) of the Policy.